Uchencho/Chi-Kitchen/README.md

 it would expire in 30 minutes and the refresh token would expire in 90 minutes.:alien:

 Five Views were created as endpoints
-- Registeration view: as the name implies, registers users
+- __Registeration view__: as the name implies, registers users
-- Profile Detail view: allows users edit their details, it doesn't allow users to delete their profile
+- __Profile Detail view__: allows users edit their details, it doesn't allow users to delete their profile
-- Login View : returns details of a user, access and refresh tokens too
+- __Login View__: returns details of a user, access and refresh tokens too
-- Refreshtoken View : refreshes a token as long as it was not used to logout
+- __Refreshtoken View__: refreshes a token as long as it was not used to logout
-- Logout View - Adds tokens to black listed table of tokens
+- __Logout View__: Adds tokens to black listed table of tokens

 #### Food :hamburger: :poultry_leg: